 12 facts you probably don’t know about Guatemala

-written by Julie Faye Germansky November 29, 2017
+written by Julie Faye Germansky April 30, 2024

 But, compared to its neighbors in Central America (we’re looking at you, Costa Rica), this beautiful country remains pretty under the radar.

 So, to give you some insider tips, we’ve curated a bunch of surprising and curiosity-inducing Guatemala facts.
-They prove that Guatemala is worthy of the spotlight and maybe, just maybe, they’ll entice you to visit for yourself.
+They prove that Guatemala is worthy of the spotlight, and maybe, just maybe, they’ll entice you to visit for yourself.

-There are 21 dialects spoken in Guatemala
+1. There are 21 dialects spoken in Guatemala

-Blue denim flourishes in Guatemala
+2. Blue denim flourishes in Guatemala

 Many Maya women are crafty textile producers.
 And Guatemala is actually a leader in blue denim production.

-Guatemalan textiles
+Guatemalan woman holding bright coloured textiles

-Guatemalans invented the first ever chocolate bar
+3. Guatemalans invented the first-ever chocolate bar

 All of us (well, the chocolate lovers among us) would agree with the Maya people who worship the cacao tree.
-They call chocolate “the food of the Gods”.
+They call chocolate “the food of the Gods.”
 And they believe that chocolate holds incredible nutritional benefits, like reducing blood pressure.
 Today, Guatemala is a mass producer and exporter of chocolate products.

 But don’t worry – there’s still plenty of quality chocolate to enjoy while in the country.
 Many of the best places are in shops around Antigua.
 And when there, be sure to visit ChocoMuseo, a museum that’ll teach you about its history and nutritional values.
-(You can visit the museum and get some coffee to go along with it on this 13-day trip through Guatemala and Mexico!)

-There are more than 30 volcanoes in Guatemala
+4. There are more than 30 volcanoes in Guatemala

 Agua volcano viewpoint in the streets of Antigua